isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 These Guidelines assume a `variant` type, but this is not currently in GSL.
 Eventually, use [the one voted into C++17](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0088r3.html).

+Some of the types listed below may not be supported in the library you use due to technical reasons such as limitations in the current versions of C++.
+Therefore, please consult your GSL documentation to find out more.

 Summary of GSL components:

 * [GSL.view: Views](#SS-views)